MontaVista-OpenSourceTechnology/kdump-elftool/README.rst

 file so kdump-elftool can calculate the offsets.
 Use the following options to tovelf instead:

-  kdump-elftool tovelf -i pmcore -o vmcore -m vmlinux
+  kdump-elftool tovelf -I kdump -i pmcore -o vmcore -m vmlinux

 Then run: